roycetech/applescript-core/README-Full.md

 This project includes a system for doing spot checking by utilizing a stay open app menu to manage the case number to be tested.
 This project also includes its own unit testing functionality to ensure code quality.
 I plan to migrate the unit tests into ASUnit which I believe is a great library, having tried it out very recently.

+### Troubleshooting
+* Sun, Sep 8, 2024 at 10:46:20 PM - Segmentation Fault 11 on `make install`
+	* Just append a space on the failing script to resolve.